No need to worry, love,

 Electricity arcs, makes sounds like a repeated whiplash,

-And, it seems everyone who gets on is laughing, like it’s a shared joke, or some secret song.
+And, it seems to me, everyone who gets onboard is laughing, like it’s some shared joke, or a favourite song.

 As if Auschwitz were the land of their dreams,